-In addition to this Handbook and our website, we offer an active WISE Facebook page and Facebook WISE Parent Connection group to help you connect and stay informed.
-A copy of our school policy manual is available through our Office.
+In addition to this Handbook and our website, we offer an active WISE Facebook page, Facebook WISE Parent Connection group and Instagram page to help you connect and stay informed.

 We encourage you to participate in the life of the school to build meaningful community connections and deepen your understanding and appreciation of Waldorf education.
-We host many events including: our annual Gateways conference, parent meetings, volunteer opportunities, fundraising, and special events like festivals, fairs, and guest speakers hosted by the WISE.
+We host many events including: the annual Gateways conference, parent meetings, volunteer opportunities, fundraising, and special events like festivals, fairs, and guest speakers hosted by the WISE.
 Your presence and participation supports and enriches the school environment and enhances your child's educational experience.

 Each family's respect for the WISE processes, guidelines, and policies has a far-reaching effect on the student's education and social experience.
-The collective efforts of staff and families at WISE reverberates through the community and can be seen in children's play, attitudes, language, and inner life.
+The collective efforts of staff and families at the WISE Charter School reverberates through the community and can be seen in children's play, attitudes, language, and inner life.
 All parent(s)/guardian(s) of students enrolled at the WISE will be required to sign an acknowledgement that they have reviewed the Parent Handbook and agree to make their best efforts to adhere to and respect the processes as described within.